NSEcho/furlzz/README.md

 # furlzz

 furlzz is a small fuzzer written to test out iOS URL schemes.
-It does so by attaching to the application using Frida and based on the input/seed it mutates the data and tries to open the mutated URL. furlzz works in-process, meaning you aren't actually opening the URL using apps such as SpringBoard.
+It does so by attaching to the application using Frida and based on the input/seed it mutates the data and tries to open the mutated URL. furlzz works in-process, meaning you aren't actually opening the URL using apps such as SpringBoard. furlzz supports universal links which are being used with `scene:continueUserActivity`.

 # Installation